-Different reviewer groups tend to focus on competencies that are most important to them and/or those they have had the most opportunity to observe.
-Research suggests:
+With that said, different reviewer groups perceive performance and behavior differently, which often results in different feedback from various groups.
+Different reviewer groups tend to focus on core competencies that are most important to them and/or those they have had the most opportunity to observe directly.

 - Does your behavior actually differ when interacting with various reviewer groups?
 Can you think of specific examples or scenarios?